AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 An Experience Manager fields that is mapped to Workfront project fields update automatically when the field is changed in Workfront.

-<span class="preview">In the Preview environment, an Experience Manager fields that is mapped to Workfront portfilio, program, project, task, issue, and document fields update automatically when the field is changed in Workfront.</span>
+<span class="preview">In the Preview environment, an Experience Manager fields that is mapped to Workfront portfolio, program, project, task, issue, and document fields update automatically when the field is changed in Workfront.</span>

 >[!IMPORTANT]
 >